 The Graduate Nursing Faculty Council reviews all applications and determines acceptance.
 Students are notified in writing of their admission status.
-All the following items need to be on file to be considered for admission into the graduate program.
 Applications are accepted on a rolling basis, fall, spring, and summer.
 However, enrollment into either MSN or DNP courses are based on acceptance and space availability.
 Enrollment/acceptance may be limited to the best qualified candidates in the order of receipt of full application requirements if the number of applicants exceeds the enrollment limit.